umbraco/rfcs/README.md

+> A journey of a thousand miles begins with a single step

 # Umbraco RFCs

 Most changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.